 - Meaningful consultations with affected persons will be carried out and all displaced persons will be informed of their entitlements and resettlement options.
 AP's participation in planning, implementation, and monitoring and evaluation of resettlement programs will be ensured. - Particular attention will be paid to the needs of vulnerable groups, especially those Female headed households, indigenous people households, below poverty line households, widow, disabled, elderly with no economic support, ethnic minorities households and those without legal title to land, and ensure their participation in consultations. - An effective grievance redress mechanism will be established to receive and facilitate resolution of the affected persons' concerns.
 The social and cultural institutions of displaced persons and their host population will be supported through proper planning.
 Where involuntary resettlement impacts and risks are highly complex and sensitive, compensation and resettlement decisions should be preceded by a social preparation phase. - Livelihoods of all displaced persons will be improved or at least restored - Physically and economically displaced persons will be provided with needed assistance - Standards of living of displaced poor and other vulnerable groups, including women, will be improved to at least national minimum standards.
 In rural areas legal and affordable access to land and resources will be provided, and in urban areas appropriate income sources and legal and affordable access to adequate housing will be provided to the displaced poor. - If land acquisition is through negotiated settlement, procedures will be developed in a transparent, consistent, and equitable manner to ensure that those people who enter into negotiated settlements will maintain the same or better income and livelihood status.
 If, however, the negotiated settlement fails, the normal procedure of land acquisition will be followed.
 NEA will engage an independent external party to document the negotiations and settlement processes, and that NEA will agree with ADB on consultation processes, policies, and laws that are applicable to such transactions; third party validation; mechanisms for calculating replacement costs of land and other assets; and record keeping requirements.
 "Should negotiations fail and expropriation result involuntary resettlement procedures would be followed."
-However, looking at the nature of subprojects, which is transmission, it is understood that transmission line section is linear and there is minimal room to alter the alignment.
-Therefore, Safeguard Requirement (SR-2) applies to the entire line. - Displaced persons without titles to land or any recognizable legal rights to land will be ensured that they are eligible for resettlement assistance and compensation for loss of non-land assets. - A combined resettlement and indigenous peoples plan will be prepared elaborating on displaced persons' entitlements, the income and livelihood restoration strategy, institutional arrangements, monitoring and reporting framework, budget, and time-bound implementation schedule. - The draft RIPP, including documentation of the consultation process will be disclosed in a timely manner, before project appraisal, in an accessible place and in a form and language(s) understandable to affected persons and other stakeholders.
+Distribution lines may be less restricted and will have some flexibility where in SR-2may or may not be applicable. - Displaced persons without titles to land or any recognizable legal rights to land will be ensured that they are eligible for resettlement assistance and compensation for loss of non-land assets. - A combined resettlement and indigenous peoples plan will be prepared elaborating on displaced persons' entitlements, the income and livelihood restoration strategy, institutional arrangements, monitoring and reporting framework, budget, and time-bound implementation schedule. - The draft RIPP, including documentation of the consultation process will be disclosed in a timely manner, before project appraisal, in an accessible place and in a form and language(s) understandable to affected persons and other stakeholders.
 The final RIPP and its updates will also be disclosed to affected persons and other stakeholders.